-Wayne State's Master of Arts in German provides advanced training in language and literature culture, equipping graduates with skills in translation, textual analysis intercultural competency.
+Wayne State's Master of Arts in German provides advanced language and literature culture training, equipping graduates with translation skills, textual analysis and intercultural competency.

-There are hundreds of German companies in Michigan and throughout the Midwest, including Mercedes Benz, Detroit Diesel, Daimler, Thyssen BASF.
+There are hundreds of German companies in Michigan and throughout the Midwest, including Mercedes Benz, Detroit Diesel, Daimler and Thyssen BASF.
 The deep research and language skills acquired in an M.A. program can help you secure an excellent job in Detroit or globally.
-Our alumni hold a variety of high school and college-level teaching positions as well as employment in the automotive industry and other private-sector employers.
+Our alums hold a variety of high school and college-level teaching positions as well as employment in the automotive industry and other private-sector employers.
 Applicants must demonstrate competency in German.

 Graduate year in Germany

-- All students must first be admitted to the German graduate program before they will be considered eligible to participate in this option
+- All students must first be admitted to the German graduate program before being considered eligible to participate in this option.

-- Students already enrolled are eligible to participate upon successful completion of 16 graduate credits within the department with a grade of B or better, approval of the M.A. plan of work or the approval of the graduate advisor
+- Students already enrolled are eligible to participate upon successfully completing 16 graduate credits within the department with a grade of B or better, approval of the M.A. plan of work or the approval of the graduate advisor.

-- Students who wish to spend their first year of graduate study in Munich must complete their studies on the WSU campus in order to receive the M.A. degree
+- Students wishing to spend their first year of graduate study in Munich must complete their studies on the WSU campus to receive the M.A. degree.

-While in Germany the student will complete a minimum of eight credits per semester.
+While in Germany, the student will complete at least eight credits per semester.
 WSU credit will be granted only for those classes approved in advance by the graduate adviser and for which the student has earned "benotete Scheine."
 Important: Interested students must inform the graduate advisor in writing of their desire to participate in this option by March 15.

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.